 Cloud migration for data storage has proved to be a cost-effective strategy for almost every organisation that has adopted the procedure.
 However, when a company is ready to make the move the change can be met with mixed reactions.
-While logically it makes sense to embrace the cloud, other concerns crop up, not the least being the issue of downtime, data loss, and security breaches.
+While logically it makes sense to embrace the on premise to cloud migration, other concerns crop up, not the least being the issue of downtime, data loss, and security breaches.

-To ensure that the process proceeds without issue, it helps to have a cloud migration checklist in place with all the essential areas that need to be considered when planning for cloud migration.
-Below is a checklist with points that will help every business during the process.
+To ensure that the process proceeds without issue, it helps to have a cloud migration checklist in place with all the essential areas that need to be considered when planning for cloud database migration.
+Below is a complete cloud migration checklist with points that will help every business during the process.

 1. Make a cloud migration plan

-A detailed planning process is required before the cloud migration process begins.
+The first point on this cloud migration checklist is mapping out a detailed process before the cloud migration process begins.
 During this planning session, a business needs to be very clear about the challenges that may arise and note them down.
 The first challenge is the migration process itself; this could impact workflow and therefore needs to be scheduled at a time when it will have minimum impact on the business.

 2. Choose a cloud